Universal thermodynamic topological classes of static black holes in Conformal Killing Gravity: Introduction

 \section{Introduction}

 The groundwork for black hole thermodynamics was established by considering black holes emitting thermal radiation as conventional thermodynamic systems.
 Exploring the interplay between the essential characteristics of black holes and thermodynamic principles acts as a link that connects classical gravity, quantum mechanics, and thermodynamics \cite{ch0}.
 Hawking and Page initially employed the black hole as a thermodynamic system, revealing that the thermal stability of the black hole is governed by the critical temperature, it is named as the Hawking-Page phase transition \cite{ch01}.
-Subsequently, the cosmological constant was reinterpreted as a thermodynamic pressure \cite{ch4,ch5,ch6,ch7}, which stimulated in-depth investigations into different kinds of phase transitions \cite{myy1,myy2,myy3,myy4,myy5,myy6,myy7,myy8,myy9,myy10} and Joule-Thomson effects \cite{myy11,myy12,myy13,myy14,myy15,myy16,myy17,myy18} in black holes.
+Subsequently, the cosmological constant was reinterpreted as a thermodynamic pressure \cite{ch4,ch5,ch6,ch7,ls0,ls1}, which stimulated in-depth investigations into different kinds of phase transitions \cite{myy1,myy2,myy3,myy4,myy5,myy6,myy7,myy8,myy9,myy10,jyy1,jyy2} and Joule-Thomson effects \cite{myy11,myy12,myy13,myy14,myy15,myy16,myy17,myy18} in black holes.
 As a crucial analytical approach, thermodynamic topology provides valuable supplementary perspectives for understanding black hole thermodynamics.
-Wei et al. proposed two novel methodologies: First, by constructing a thermodynamic function of temperature, critical points can b be categorized into two distinct types (conventional or novel) based on their topological indices \cite{G2}.
-Second, the black hole solution is treated as a topological defect, the generalized off-shell free energy is employed to analyze the topological classification (three classes) of black hole thermodynamics \cite{G1}.
-These methods have been widely adopted to analyze the different kinds of black holes \cite{ll1,gx2,ll2,ll3,ll4,ll5,ll6,ll7,ll8,ll9,ll34,ll10,ll11,ll12,ll13,ll14,ll15,ll16,ll17,ll18,ll19, ll20,ll21,ll22,ll23,ll24,ll25,ll26,ll27,ll28,ll29,ll30,ll31,ll32,ll33}.
+Wei et al. proposed two novel methodologies: First, by constructing a thermodynamic function of temperature, critical points segregate into two classes (conventional or novel) based on their topological indices \cite{G2}.
+Second, the black hole solution is envisioned as the topological defect, the generalized off-shell free energy is employed to analyze the topological classification (three classes) of black hole thermodynamics \cite{G1}.
+These methods have been widely adopted to analyze the different kinds of black holes \cite{ll1,gx2,ll2,ll3,ll4,ll5,ll6,ll7,ll8,ll9,ll34,ll10,ll11,ll12,ll13,ll14,ll15,ll16,ll17,ll18,ll19, ll20,ll21,ll22,ll23,ll24,ll25,ll26,ll27,yin1,ll28,ll29,ll30,ll31,ll32,ll33}.

 Next, we will offer a brief explanation of the generalized off-shell Helmholtz free energy $(\mathcal{F})$ concept and present an overview of the core elements of the topological method.
-To this end, we can identify a black hole characterized by its mass $(M)$ and entropy $(S)$ within a cavity \cite{G1}, $\mathcal{F}$ can be represented as follows:
+To this end, we can identify a black hole characterized by its entropy and mass within a cavity \cite{G1}, $\mathcal{F}$ can be represented as follows: